 - Massive, scalable compute resources allow you to discover new data sets and execute complex questions across multiple disparate data sets from different companies.

 However, that desire is halted by the realization that:

 - Your data is your IP, and you cannot trust other organizations with it or reciprocate if they are willing to share theirs.

-- Data privacy regulations such as GDPR and CCPA require stringent controls on the data you’ve collected related to your data subjects.
+- GDPR and CCPA compliance requirements put stringent controls on the data you’ve collected related to your data subjects.